msucloudfellowship/msucloudfellowship.github.io/docs/cloud_glossary.md

 #### ARM Template
 A specification file listing all of the cloud resources and configuration settings tha that the Azure [Resource Manager](#resource-manager) can use to create resources for you when you submit it a certain way.
 Templates are a great shortcut and automation feature but difficult to edit.
 For details see Azure Documentation: [What are ARM templates?](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview)

-#### Blob Storage (Azure)
+#### Blob Storage
-Azure's object cloud storage, similar to S3 and google cloud storage buckets.
-Azure Documentation: [Introduction to Azure Blob storage](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction)
+Azure calls there object cloud storage "Blobs".
+It is similar to Amazon Web Service 'S3' and Google cloud storage buckets.
+Azure Documentation: [Introduction to Azure Blob storage](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction)  While it's possible to 'mount' blob storage to linux VMs using 'blob fuse' or similar packages, it can not work as you may expect and so in practice Azure Files are a better solution for that.
+See [File Storage](#file-storage-azure)

 #### Client-Server
 Client/Server model of computing is something we use everyday but perhaps dont' use this term.
 See https://techterms.com/definition/client-server_model   You are used to using maybe a dozen clients everyday (phone apps, web browser, ssh to connect to a remote linux, Remote Desktop client to connect to remote desktop server, etc).
 Cloud computing provides all the infrastructure needed to create servers quickly and easily.